Breaking News

 Vance denied that the administration is “targeting federal agencies based on politics,” and said federal workers would be fired only if the shutdown “drags on” long enough.

-“So what did he mean by ‘They are going to be Democrats’?”
+“So what did he mean by, ‘They are going to be Democrats’?”
 Jiang asked, quoting Trump.
 Vance, taking the next question, did not answer.

 Whether or not possible layoffs will be explicitly politicized, the Trump administration has already used the shutdown as a cudgel against Democrats.

 On Wednesday, White House budget director Russell Vought said he was freezing $18 billion earmarked for infrastructure projects in New York—the state represented by both of the top-ranking Democrats in Congress.
-Shortly after, Vought announced the cancellation of nearly $8 billion in climate projects across 16 states, each of which just so happen to be blue states that did not vote for Trump in the 2024 presidential election.
+Shortly after, Vought announced the cancellation of nearly $8 billion in climate projects across 16 states, each of which just happen to be blue states that did not vote for Trump in the 2024 presidential election.

 In doing so, the budget director was simply following through on Trump’s threat to punish Democrats during the shutdown by “cutting vast numbers of people out, cutting things that they like, cutting programs that they like.”